 Former National team athlete, Moira Colbourne continued to give back to the game after retiring as a player.
 She did so in many ways as a league president and founder, coach and mentor.
 Notably, she served as the Commissioner on the Burnaby Parks and Recration board leading the creation of sport artificial turf fields.

 Moira’s teammate, Barb Hart Harris is the ultimate ambassador of the game.
-She was instrumental in the lead-up and execution of the highly successful 1979 World Championship in Vancouver.
-She created the 79ers group which continues to this day as a sport, philanthropic and social club.
+She was instrumental in the lead-up and execution of the highly successful 1979 World Championship in Vancouver and she created the 79ers group as a sport, philanthropic and social club.

 Finally, in the builder category is the former Field Hockey Canada President, Judy McCrae.
 Judy was instrumental in guiding the amalgamation of the women’s and men’s associations to form Field Hockey Canada and was the leader in designing the women’s national team program which led to their outstanding performance in the 1980’s